 The authority of Parliament is required before monies can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

 The Department uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental performance reporting process.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

 The Department has three major categories of expenditure authority.
 These categories are:

 - Voted budgetary authorities: included in this category are the operational expenditures of the Department itself as well as authorized expenditures under grants and contribution programs.
 These expenditures must be specifically approved by Parliament through an appropriation act.

 - Statutory budgetary authorities: included in this category are expenditure authorities that are granted through an existing Act of Parliament.
 Further parliamentary approval is not required for expenditures related to statutory amounts and it is within the normal course of business that statutory expenditures may in some cases exceed planned spending estimates.
 Departmental statutory payments include those made under the Federal-Provincial Fiscal Arrangements Act as well as interest incurred in connection with the public debt of Canada.

 - Non-budgetary authorities: included in this category are disbursements made by the Department which do not have a direct budgetary impact to the Government.
 This includes the value of loans initially disbursed to Crown Corporations participating in the Crown Borrowing Framework.

 2. Highlights of fiscal quarter and fiscal year-to-date (YTD) results

-The following graph provides a comparison of net authorities available for spending for the full fiscal year and expenditures for the first three months of 2012-13 and 2013-14.
+The following graph provides a comparison of budgetary authorities available for the full fiscal year and budgetary expenditures for the first three months of 2013-14 and 2014-15.